leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

 ### 2025.03.31
 Leiting received the Göran Gustafsson Prize for Young Researchers from the [Göran Gustafsson Foundation](https://gustafssonsstiftelser.se/sid-4/stiftelse-1-uukth/).
 The Prize comes with a SEK 3.75 M project grant.
+[News](https://www.uu.se/vetenskapsomrade/teknik-och-naturvetenskap/nyheter/arkiv/2025-03-31-unga-uppsalaforskare-far-pris-av-goran-gustafssons-stiftelse#:~:text=Tv%C3%A5%20unga%20forskare%20vid%20Uppsala,institutionen%20f%C3%A5r%20det%20ett%C3%A5riga%20priset.)

+### 2025.03.30
+Leiting was selected as a 2025 Rising Star in Materials Science by ACS Materials Au.

 ### 2025.03.19
 Leiting was invited By Dr. Robert Temperton to present research activities associated with synchrotron X-rays at the MAX IV Battery Workshop in Lund, Sweden.